golang/website/_content/doc/go1.26.md

 up to 30%.
 Improvements vary depending on the workload, but the overall improvement is expected to be ~1% in real allocation-heavy programs.
+This causes the binary size to increase by about 300 KB (independent of the workload).
 Please [file an issue](/issue/new) if you notice any regressions.
 You may set `GOEXPERIMENT=nosizespecializedmalloc` at build time to disable it.